mezough/JSON-Practice/README.md

 ### Load JSON Data With _jQuery_ by **$getJSON**

+> _comment:_ it should be loaded with the live server

-The getJSON() method is used to get JSON data using an AJAX HTTP GET request.
+The _getJSON()_ method is used to get JSON-encoded data from the server using an AJAX HTTP GET request.
+**Syntax**

 > $(selector).getJSON(url,data,success(data,status,xhr))

+**Parameters:** This method accepts three parameters as mentioned above and described below:

+- url: It is a required parameter.
+It is used to specify the URL in the form of a string to which the request is sent
+- data: It is an optional parameter that specifies data that will be sent to the server.
+- callback function: It is also an optional parameter that runs when the request succeeds.
+  **Return Value:** It returns XMLHttpRequest object.